CodeYourFuture/project-quiz/README.md

 ## Description:

-This is a quiz web app which helps users to check their knowledge of CYF study material.
+This is a MERN quiz web app which helps users to check their knowledge of CYF study material.

 ## Installation:

 1. Clone files into your local machine using - `git clone https://github.com/CodeYourFuture/project-quiz.git`.
 2. Run `npm install` in your local terminal.
+3. To install Mongo Seeding CLI `npm install -g mongo-seeding-cli`.
+4. Run to seed data to DB `seed --db-name quizzes --drop-database ./data-import`.
-3. Run `npm start` to run the app or open `http://localhost:3000` to view it in the browser.
+5. Run `npm run dev` to run the app or open `http://localhost:3000` to view it in the browser.

 ## Running the tests: